WarperSan/BossPack/README.md

 **Skull Effect**: Speeds up for a short amount of time

-**Timer Effect**: Selects a random tower and if it's a mechanical tower, remove 5 lives.
+**Timer Effect**: Each 6 seconds, she selects a random tower and if it's a mechanical tower, remove 5 lives.
 If the tower is alive, it sells it at 50% worth and remove 10 lives

 Mechanical Towers:
 - Dart 4xx